section-engineering-education/engineering-education/content/articles/How-to-build-a-Chrome-Extension-that-displays-motivational-quotes-using-Javascript/index.md

 - Fetch data from an API
 - Schedule continuous API calls at timed intervals.

-Awesome! we can go ahead to implement these but first, let us create a component called the background script.
+Awesome!
+We can go ahead to implement these but first, let us create a component called the background script.

 ### Creating the background script
 Extensions are composed of various components created with basic web technologies: HTML, CSS, and Javascript.
 Components include `background scripts` `content scripts` `options page` and a few others.